 Feeling unsafe even at home

-Unlike victims of in person bullying, victims that are cyberbullied on the internet can’t run and hide in their house or avoid the bully.
+Unlike victims of in-person bullying, victims who are cyberbullied on the internet can’t run and hide in their houses or avoid the bully.
 Once they are online they can be targeted and harmed.
-They can receive messages without knowing how to stop it.
-Cyberbullying on the internet can increase insecurity and feeling unsafe in the victim.
+They can receive messages without knowing how to stop them.
+Cyberbullying on the internet can increase insecurity and feeling unsafe for the victim.